In case you didn't know

 Around 10-12 years.
 If you would like your system to last longer, you would want to get it maintained twice a year.

 It depends on the square footage of the home.
 If you do need a replacement, we will work with you to find one that works best for your home or business at the most reasonable cost & efficiency within your budget.

 Depending on the age of your water heater, there are many reasons.
 Sediment build-up, a defective heating element, or a broken dip tube.

 It could either be a faulty fill tube, the water level is set too high, or a bad flapper.

 Standing pools of water in pipes and other drain areas attract drain flies.
 You can get rid of them by adding a few drops of dish soap to a bowl of water with some apple cider vinegar.
 If that doesn’t work, please feel free to contact our plumbing technicians.

-Still have questions? give our plumbing, heating, & cooling technicians a call!
+Still have questions? give our plumbing, heating, and cooling technicians a call!

 today 24 hours, 7 days per week.

-Thank you for choosing Full Nelson Plumbing Heating & Cooling!
+Thank you for choosing Full Nelson Plumbing Heating and Cooling!

 1015 E. 14th Ave, North Kansas City, MO 64116